jeffawang/plotholes/README.md

 ### Developing in vscode

-When you open up vscode in the project, it should recommend the `ESLint` extension if you don't have it.
-This will help automatically run the linter and formatter on save.
+When you open up vscode in the project, it should recommend the ESLint and Prettier extensions if you don't have them.
+Combined with the workspace configuration in `.vscode/settings.json`, these will run the linter and code formatter on save.

-The workspace-specific `settings.json` configures vscode to run `eslint` on save, which should format with `prettier` and fix any fixable eslint errors/warnings.

 ## Coding up some art